 A Guides Tale traces the beginning of this journey back to Dr. Patterson’s upbringing in northern Minnesota where he was raised in a lakeside cabin with the wilderness at his back door.
 Through a series of stories told as though sitting around a campfire, Dr. Patterson describes how he developed the outdoor skills that were required for the rite of passage into manhood in his tight-knit family.
 As an adolescent and young man he worked for ten years as a canoe guide in the Boundary Waters Canoe Area (BWCA) of the Canadian Quetico, testing and polishing his skills.
 Working as a canoe guide also set the stage for him to learn about the world of ideas when he was hired by a university professor who was generous with his brandy and worldly views.

 A Guide’s Tale describes how serving as an infantryman in World War II provided an unexpected catalyst that changed Dr. Patterson’s life forever.
 The GI Bill helped him attend college and earn a Ph.D. in psychology from the University of Minnesota.
 Dr. Patterson soon launched his research career when several major studies were published demonstrating that the techniques he learned in graduate school were ineffective when applied to delinquent and aggressive children.
-Since then, he has spent a half-century developing a better understanding of the problem and designing effective interventions.

 Dr. Patterson’s journey in science presented a very different set of challenges.
 His psychological research was guided by two core questions: What causes aggression in children?
 How can aggression be treated successfully?
 His emerging theory was based on observational data collected in homes, schools and laboratories.
 Direct observation of family interactions represented a radical departure from traditional research approaches and it stimulated the development of new theories and treatment models that have changed the landscape of modern child clinical psychology.